flairysky/secretsobservatory/posts/poem_fourth_act.md

 > Humpty Dumpty: The question is which is to be master.
 That's all.
 Words, they have a temper.
 Some words particularly, verbs, they're the proudest.
 Adjectives, you can do anything with them.
 But not verbs.
 However, I can manage a whole lot of them.
 Impenetrability.
 That's what I say.
 >
-> Alice: Would you please tell me what that words means?
+> Alice: Would you please tell me what that word means?
 >
 > Humpty Dumpty: Now, you talk like a reasonable child.
 I meant by impenetrability that we had enough of that subject.
 And it would be just as well if you'd mention what you mean to do next.
 As I suppose you don't mean to stop here all the rest of your life.
 >
-> Alice: That's great deal to make one word
+> Alice: That's great deal to make one word.
 >
 > Humpty Dumpty:<br>
 > When I make a word do a lot of work like that,<br>